xwipeoutx/hololens-workshop/1-hello-world/2-unity-overview.md

 ### Assets

 Assets are displaying in the `Project` tab of Unity.
-This view matches your file system, but displays previews and has
-Unity specific icons for the different things.
+This view matches your file system, but displays previews and has Unity-specific icons for the different assets.

 ![Project section](img/project-section.png)

 ### Scenes

 The top level concept in Unity is a Scene, which is describes an aspect of your game world.
-For example, Pokemon would have at
-least 2 scenes - one for the world view, and one for the battle mode.
+For example, Pokemon would have at least 2 scenes - one for the world view, and one for the battle mode.
 When a Pokemon is encountered, the scene will change.

 To create a scene: